-Many people are told they have “mild celiac disease.”
+Many people are told they have “mild celiac disease,” but this raises a lot of questions:

 Mild Celiac Disease